Asa240/bulk_ticket_creation_app/README.md

 # Training Tickets Creator

-This app bulk creates fake tickets on a Zendesk account.
-For use in demo accounts, testing, etc.
+This ticket sidebar app creates fake tickets in bulk.
+It is commonly used for staging demo accounts, trial accounts, testing etc.

 Current Limitation: you must enter a fake Requester name/email.
 That will become the End User for all of the tickets created.
 In future updates, mulitple End Users will be automatically applied from a list of fake names/emails.